Bailey and Potter, CPA

 About Dave

-Dave McKenna is simply one of the legends of the jazz piano.
-He, of course, would probably disagree.
-"I don't know if I qualify as a bona-fide jazz guy," he says.
+Dave McKenna was simply one of the legends of the jazz piano.
+He, of course, would probably have disagreed.
+"I don't know if I qualify as a bona-fide jazz guy," he said.
 "I play saloon piano.
 I like to stay close to the melody."
-His humility and laid-back personal style seem a contrast to the vibrant vitality of his masterful piano style.
+His humility and laid-back personal style seemed a contrast to the vibrant vitality of his masterful piano style.
 His range is truly extraordinary.
 One minute he is caressing a lovely ballad, the next he is thundering and rumbling through a high-powered rendition of I Found a New Baby.

 Dave was born in Woonsocket, Rhode Island, into a musical family.
 His father William McKenna, a postman, played the drums part-time, and two sisters are singers.
 His mother, Catherine Reilly McKenna, was Dave's first piano teacher.
 In additions to being a good piano player, she was a fine violinist as a young woman.
 He also took lessons from Preston "Sandy" Sandiford in Boston, a fine piano teacher Dave liked very much.
 He explains that he developed his trademark left-handed bass style because "I wanted to hear something like what I heard on the records."